An Unknown Enemy: Premise

+Season 2

+The second season covers the aftermath of movement, el halconazo, the guerrilla groups and barrientos return on the power.

 Reception

 The series received mostly mixed reviews.
 Although some praised it for its cinematography, others deeply criticised its portrayal of the student protests by "over-simplyfying" the events of 1968, "focusing too much on the government conspiracy" and putting forth a notion of a deep state in Mexico, distorting how the events unfolded, making it ultimately PRI propaganda.